-In the center pivot irrigation systems mapping a spatial filter based on the erosion operation was used followed by an expansion operation using a circular kernel with a radius of 60 meters.
+In the center pivot irrigation systems mapping it was used a spatial filter based on the erosion operation followed by an expansion operation using a circular kernel with a radius of

+60 meters.
 This spatial filter helped to eliminate noise generated by the mapping, as well as smoothing the edges of the center pivot irrigation (Figure 8).